smtifahim/TARA-Ontology-Repository/readme.md

 This repository contains the source files, curated data, and generation pipeline for the TARA Acupoints Ontology.
 The ontology project is part of the [Topological Atlas and Repository for Acupoint Research (TARA)](https://www.acupunctureresearch.org/tara) project funded by the National Institute of Health (NIH).
 The goal of the project is to establish a new comprehensive, computable resource for the acupuncture research and clinician community.

-For the ontology directory structure, base file descriptions, and generated file listings, see the **[TARA Acupoints Ontology readme](./ontology-files/readme.md)**.

 ## Contents

 1. [TARA Ontology Project Repository Structure](#tara-ontology-project-repository-structure)